Scroll to top

 Important Warnings

-• During political demonstrations or bandhs, remain in your hotel.
-Transport disruption can be severe and sudden.
+• During bandhs (general strikes), remain in your hotel.
+Transport disruption can be sudden and complete.
+Keep a day's provisions available.

 FAQ